nettybun/haptic/readme.md

 - __Testing at runtime__ behaves as you'd expect; a div is a div.
-It's also nicely debuggable with good error messages and by promoting code styles that naturally name things in ways that are displayed in console logs and stacktraces.
+It's also nicely debuggable with good error messages and by promoting code styles that naturally name items in ways that show up in console logs and stacktraces.
   It's subtle, but it's especially helpful for reviewing reactive subscriptions.
   You'll thank me later.

 - __Optimizing code__ is something you can do by hand.
 Haptic let's you write modern reactive web apps and still understand every part of the code.
 You